Weedness CBD for Pets: Exploring the Canine ECS | Weedness CBD

 The Endocannabinoid System and The Cannabis Plant

 All mammals possess the endocannabinoid system, even if they have never come into contact with cannabis plants.
 The endogenous chemicals produced by this system complement those present in Earth Buddy's organic hemp extract.
-Among other biological processes, it supports the immune system, the central nervous system, mood, appetite, sleep, and discomfort.
+Among other biological processes, it supports the immune and central nervous systems, mood, appetite, sleep, and discomfort.

 Natural-occurring cannabinoids have been repeatedly found in many different chemical pathways in human bodies.
-There are receptors for the endocannabinoid system all over the body, but the brain and digestive tract have the greatest concentrations of these receptors (central nervous system).
+Although receptors for the endocannabinoid system are found all over the body, the brain and digestive tract have the greatest concentrations of these receptors (central nervous system).

 Activation of the endocannabinoid system, whether through natural processes or from plant-derived cannabinoids, prompts pathways to restore balance and address dysfunction.
-But as CBD for pets ages, the endocannabinoid system can become deficient, which is why many pet parents notice a difference in their pets when they start a Weedness CBD regimen.
+However, as the CBD for pets ages, the endocannabinoid system can become deficient, so many pet parents notice a difference in their pets when they start a Weedness CBD regimen.

 You should first gain a fundamental understanding of the functions of the endocannabinoid system before we delve more into how CBD promotes and supports long-term health.